-Many parks in the Ypsilanti area are open year-round to enjoy activities like walking groomed trails and cross-country skiing!
-Fuel up with a tasty breakfast or lunch takeout from one of the nearby restaurants, then check out these winter park favorites within the Ypsilanti area:
+Many parks in the Ypsilanti area are open year-round for walking groomed trails and cross-country skiing.
+Fuel up with a tasty breakfast or lunch takeout from one of the nearby restaurants, then check out these winter park favorites within the area:

 Rolling Hills County Park

-For an ultimate winter park experience in Ypsilanti, visit Rolling Hills County Park in Ypsilanti Township, open year-round.
-Rolling Hills is home to the tallest public sledding hill in Ypsilanti at 275 feet and features a wide area at the hilltop to safely spread out and ride down!
-Visitors can walk along different trails including the half-mile cleared walking trail, or cross-country ski on three miles of groomed trails throughout the park.
+For an ultimate winter park experience in Ypsilanti, visit Rolling Hills County Park in Ypsilanti Township.
+Rolling Hills is home to the tallest public sledding hill in Ypsilanti at 275 feet and features a wide area at the hilltop to safely spread out.
+Visitors can walk along different trails including the half-mile cleared walking trail, or cross-country ski on three miles of groomed trails.
 Disc Golfers love the putt-putt course for skill-building and the challenging two 18-hole courses open all year.

 Hewens Creek Park

-Located nearby Rolling Hills in Ypsilanti Township is Hewens Creek Park, well-known for its mountain biking and hiking trail system.
+Located nearby Rolling Hills is Hewens Creek Park, well-known for its mountain biking and hiking trail system.
 The single-track mountain bike trail is popular among mountain and fat tire bikers for riding in any season.
-Though rated as easy, this bike trail is filled with bumpy terrain and tight corners for a fun and challenging ride.
+This bike trail is filled with bumpy terrain and tight corners for a fun and challenging track.
 For a longer ride, use the connecting trail to and from Rolling Hills County Park.
 The park also provides several paths and trail loops perfect for hikers and their pets to explore its 191 acres, winding and weaving through woodlots alongside its creek and pond.

 LeFurge Woods Nature Preserve